Sensory Rooms: Integration for Inclusion

 But There’s a Trade-Off

-Even the most well-intentioned strategies can have unintended effects:
+Even well-intentioned strategies can produce unintended consequences:

-The Wider Context
+The Wider Context of Support Needs

-From Removal to Integration
+From Removal to Integration: A New Approach

-Some schools are exploring innovative sensory regulation tools that can be placed right in the classroom or nearby shared spaces.
-These discreet supports offer calming environments with personalised features like adaptable lighting, audio, and visuals—helping students reset quickly without needing to leave the flow of the day.
+Instead of having a child leave the classroom to reset, schools are exploring innovative sensory regulation tools.
+These can be placed directly in the classroom or nearby shared spaces.
+These discreet supports offer calming environments with personalized features.
+For example, adaptable lighting, soothing audio, and engaging visuals—helping students quickly reset without needing to leave the flow of their day.

 A Future-Focused Approach